Linguistics

 One of the methodology courses must be taken during the first year of the program, and two must be completed by the end of the second year.
 Courses cannot simultaneously satisfy the foundational and methodology requirements.

-Seminar courses Graduate students are active participants in department reading groups and seminars.
+Seminar Courses Graduate students are active participants in department reading groups and seminars.
 Students should participate in three advanced seminars in which they read the original literature of the field and write a research paper.
 With permission of their adviser and the DGS, students may enroll in the appropriate 790s-numbered LING course and count active participation in a department reading group, including the submission of a final research paper, as satisfying this requirement.

 Research